wghile/PS-Module1Project/README.md

 ## Challenges

 Designing the board was a VERY tedious process...
 I wanted to try to replicate a dart board using CSS.
-The sizing and placement of the different zones (black and white triangles) especially were time-consuming.
+The sizing and placement of the different zones in particular, was time-consuming.
 Also, I'm missing the triple and double rings which were difficult to implement.
-In terms of styling it was simple to add but given that the z-index would've been higher than the board and the zones, it essentially blocked the zones.
+In terms of styling it was simple to add but given that the z-index would've needed to be higher than the board and the zones to be visible, it also blocked the zones.
 So when the player had a chance to 'throw' the dart, it was not registering.
-(I had built the game so that each zone had a function where depending on the evt.target, the score associated with that zone would be recorded.)
+(I had built the game so that a function outputted the value of the zone depending where the user clicked on the board.)

 Another challenge I faced was trying to implement animation.
 To add some dynamics to the page, I think it would've been cool to simulate a dart being thrown or at least appearing on the dartboard with some sort of sound paired along with it.
 This proved to be more challenging than I thought and I honestly spent too much time on the design.